-• Rule 10A-3 of the US Securities Exchange Act of 1934 requires NYSE-listed companies to ensure their audit committees are directly responsible for the appointment, compensation, retention and oversight of the work of the External Auditor unless the company's governing law or documents or other home country legal requirements require or permit shareholders to ultimately vote on or approve these matters.
-While the BHP Risk and Audit Committee is directly responsible for remuneration and oversight of the External Auditor rests with our shareholders, in accordance with UK law and our constitutional documents.
+• Rule 10A-3 of the US Securities Exchange Act of 1934 requires NYSE-listed companies to ensure that their audit committees are directly responsible for the appointment, compensation, retention and oversight of the work of the External Auditor unless the company's governing law or documents or other home country legal requirements require or permit shareholders to ultimately vote on or approve these matters.
+While the BHP Risk and Audit Committee is directly responsible for remuneration and oversight of the External Auditor, the ultimate responsibility for appointment and retention of the External Auditor rests with our shareholders, in accordance with UK law and our constitutional documents.
 The BHP Risk and Audit Committee does, however, make recommendations to the Board on these matters, which are in turn reported to shareholders.